Abandoned & Little-Known Airfields:

 showing South Sahuarita Park Road overlaid on the former runway.

 A 10/27/07 photo by Brian Basgen looking southeast along the former Sahuarita runway,

 with the Santa Rita Mountains in the background.

-The airfield is located northeast of the intersection of East Sahuarita Road & South County Club Road, 2 miles east of the town of Sahuarita.
+The Sahuaritaairfield is located northeast of the intersection of East Sahuarita Road & South County Club Road, 2 miles east of the town of Sahuarita.

 If the total quantity of material on this site is to continue to grow,